 Flexible solar panels have made solar panel utilisation simpler due to their adaptability.
 Besides, these panels have several other advantages over the traditional ones.

-However, they are yet to make a bigger impact.
+However, they have yet to make a bigger impact.
 The factor that hinders their popularity is their large space requirement.
-If the manufacturers can work on this problem, more people will start using flexible solar panels over the traditional ones.
+If the manufacturers can work on this problem, more people will start using flexible solar panels over traditional ones.

 FAQs